-- Kingdom Credit Union provides all the training and paperwork necessary to run your Supersavers club, all your School needs to provide is an accessible space to use as a “collection point”.
+- Kingdom Community Bank provides all the training and paperwork necessary to run your Supersavers club, all your School needs to provide is an accessible space to use as a “collection point”.

-- Someone from the Credit Union and/or the Credit Union Development Team will come along to speak to parents/staff about what’s involved in running the Supersavers club.
+- Someone from the Credit Union will come along to speak to parents/staff about what’s involved in running the Supersavers club.
 These sessions are also useful for recruiting volunteers.

 - While Supersavers accounts are exclusive to pupils, you may want to open up the opportunity to parents and staff so they can enjoy all the benefits of membership: accessibility for regular saving, low-cost loans, ethical community involvement, etc.